 New streetlights are coming to Wellesley.
-The Municipal Light Plant is planning to replace the town's 3,000 cobrahead streetlights with energy and cost saving LED (light emitting diode) fixtures.
-This fall, the MLP will pilot these LED fixtures on selected streets to gather public input.
-Join us at this free workshop to get information that will help you determine the best outdoor lighting for your home and neighborhood.
+The Municipal Light Plant is planning to replace the town's 3,000 cobrahead streetlights with energy and cost saving LED (light emitting diode) fixtures by the summer of 2018.

 It's possible to have safety and stars.
 Proper lighting saves energy, brings back the night sky, supports human health and helps wildlife.
 A successful lighting project addresses public safety, public health, the natural environment, and energy savings.

 Visit Darksky.org for more information.

 A Special Report in the March/April Issue of LED PROFESSIONAL about the environmental impact of lighting by the International Dark Sky Association.

 An American Medical Association report says the new energy-efficient lights can put people and animals at risk.